DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 ```
 start DISPLAY_MENU_SCREEN ( playerCash )
   error = ""
-  validChoice = false
   choice = 0;

-  while not validChoice
+  do

     print "You have " $playerCash
     print menu choices
-    print error (if it's not empty/blank)
+    if error isn't empty print error
     print "Enter 1 2 or 3 >"

     choice = player input
-    if choice isnt in range
+    if choice is in range
+      error = ""  // clearing the error
+    else
       error = "Nope, just press a number and hit enter."
-    else
-      validChoice = true
     end if
-  end while
+  while error isn't empty

 end DISPLAY_MENU_SCREEN
 ```
 {{< /alert >}}

+### `displayMenu()`

+This is a little different from what I taught on stream.
+Instead of checking that the choice was *out of range* first, it checks if the choice was *in range* first, matching the pseudocode above.
+I also added `TOO_LOW` and `TOO_HIGH` to the MenuChoices enum.
+If you were in the class: do you think it's more readable this way?
+Tell me in the Discord ise102 chat.

+{{< imgcard "code_displayMenu" Link "code_displayMenu.png">}}
+Updated displayMenu, click to expand.
+{{< /imgcard >}}

 ## Summary